open-duelyst/duelyst/docs/CONTRIBUTING.md

 #### Installing Node.js Dependencies

-Once you have Yarn installed, you can install the dependencies for the game:
+Once you have Yarn installed, you can install the dependencies for the game.
+Run the following in the repository root directory:

 ```bash
 yarn install --dev  # Install remaining Node.js dependencies.